On Composite Quantum Hypothesis Testing

+\begin{remark} In information-theoretic language Equation~\eqref{eq:main-converse2} represents a weak converse, i.e. the limit $\eps\rightarrow 0$ in Equations~\eqref{Eq:ConverseLimSup} and~\eqref{Eq:ConverseLimInf} is required, and one might be tempted to derive a strong converse that holds for all $\eps\in(0,1)$ by employing quantum versions of the R\'enyi relative entropies \cite{petz_statbook,muller2013quantum,WWY14} or the smooth max-relative entropy \cite{jain02,Datta09-2}.
+However, because of the missing $\sigma_m\in\cT_m,\;\sigma_n\in\cT_n\nRightarrow\sigma_m\otimes\sigma_n\in\cT_{mn}$ property, the convergence of aforementioned measures to the quantum relative entropy remains unclear (see, e.g., \cite{Verstraete12,BP10,Datta09,Datta13} for corresponding techniques in the context of quantum hypothesis testing).
+As such, we leave open the question about a strong converse. \end{remark}

-The basic idea for the proof of Prop.~\ref{lem:achievability} is to start from the corresponding composite Stein's lemma for classical probability distributions and lift the result to the non-commutative setting by solely using properties of quantum entropy.
+For the proof of the achievability, meaning the $\geq$ direction in Theorem \ref{thm:main}, the basic idea is to start from the corresponding composite Stein's lemma for classical probability distributions and lift the result to the non-commutative setting by solely using properties of quantum entropy.
 For that we need the measured relative entropy defined as~\cite{donald86,HP91}

-where the optimization is over finite sets $\mathcal{X}$ and POVMs $M$ on $\mathcal{X}$ with $\tr\left[M_x\rho\right]$ a measure on $\mathcal{X}$ for any $x \in \mathcal{X}$.
-(Henceforth, we write for the classical relative entropy between probability distributions $D(P\|Q)$ -- defined via the diagonal embedding of $P$ and $Q$ as on the right-hand side of Eq.~\eqref{eq:measured}.)
-It is known that we can restrict the a priori unbounded supremum to rank-one projective measurements~\cite[Thm.~2]{BFT15}.
-We now prove Prop.~\ref{lem:achievability} in several steps and start with an achievability bound in terms of the measured relative entropy.
+where the optimization is over finite sets $\mathcal{X}$ and measurements $\mathcal{M}$ on $\mathcal{X}$ with $\tr\left[M_x\rho\right]$ a measure on $\mathcal{X}$.
+Henceforth, we write for the classical relative entropy between probability distributions $D(P\|Q)$\,---\,defined via the diagonal embedding of $P$ and $Q$ as on the right-hand side of Equation \eqref{eq:measured}.
+It is known that we can restrict the a priori unbounded supremum to rank-one projective measurements \cite[Theorem 2]{BFT15}.
+We now prove the achievability direction in Theorem \ref{thm:main} in several steps and start with an achievability bound in terms of the measured relative entropy.